 3.3 Retain the distinctive character of Fenland's landscape.
 0 N/A - see other policies 0 N/A - see other policies SA OBJECTIVE 4: CLIMA TE CH ANGE AND FLOOD RISK 4.1 Increase use of renewable energy sources whilst minimising waste and the use of other energy resources 0 N/A - see other policies 0 N/A - see other policies 4.2 Limit or reduce vulnerability to the effects of climate change 0 N/A - see other policies 0 N/A - see other policies 4.3 Minimise vulnerability of people, places and property to the risk of flooding from all sources 0 N/A - see other policies 0 N/A - see other policies SA OBJECTIVE 5: POLLU ITION 5.1 Reduce emissions of greenhouse gasses and other pollutants (including air, water, soil, noise, vibration and light) 0 N/A - see other policies 0 N/A - see other policies 5.2.
 Reduce the risk of pollution to the environment from contaminated land.
-0 N/A - see other policies 0 N/A - see other policies SA OBJECTIVE 6: HEALT ΉΥ, IN CLUSIVE AND ACCESSIBLE COMM 6.1 Improve the quality, range and accessibility of services and facilities (e.g. health, transport, education, training, leisure opportunities and community activities); and ensure all groups thrive in safe environments and decent, affordable homes + The option identifies improvements to a number of community facilities.
-The type of housing to be provided is covered by other policies in the plan The type of housing to be provided is covered by other policies in the plan, but there would be no certainty that there would be improvements to services and facilities in the town 6.2 Create and enhance multifunctional open space that is accessible, links with a high quality green infrastructure network and improves opportunities for people to access and appreciate wildlife and wild places + The west Wisbech element of the policy has a particular focus on this objective.
-0 N/A - would be covered by other policies 6.3 Redress inequalities related to age, gender, disability, race, faith, 0 N/A - see other policies 0 N/A - see other policies location and income SA OBJECTIVE 7: ECONOMIC ACTIVITY 7.1 Help people gain access to a range of employment and training opportunities + The policy seeks employment opportunities in specific locations 0 N/A - would be covered by other policies 7.2 Support investment in people, places, communications and other infrastructure to improve the efficiency, competitiveness, vitality and adaptability of the local economy 0 N/A - see other policies 0 N/A - see other policies Including Assessment of the impact on the s hort, medium and long term effects (first 5 years, 5- 10 years hence, beyond the lifetime of the pla n) Conclusions: The proposed policy (Option 1) gene rally scor es positively.
-Option 2 (no specific policy) generally does not score either way.
-Option 1 is therefore re considered the best policy option overall in terms of
+0 N/A - see other policies 0 N/A - see other policies SA OBJECTIVE 6: HEALT HY, IN CLUSIVE AND ACCESSIBLE COMM 6.1 Improve the quality, range and accessibility of services and facilities (e.g. health, transport, education, training, leisure opportunities and community activities); and ensure all groups thrive in safe environments and decent, affordable homes + The option identifies improvements to a number of community facilities.
+The type of housing to be provided is covered by other policies in the plan - The type of housing to be provided is covered by other policies in the plan, but there would be no certainty that there would be improvements to services and facilities in the town 6.2 Create and enhance multifunctional open space that is accessible, links with a high quality green infrastructure network and improves opportunities for people to access and appreciate wildlife and wild places + The west Wisbech element of the policy has a particular focus on this objective.
+0 N/A - would be covered by other policies 6.3 Redress inequalities related to age, gender, disability, race, faith, 0 N/A - see other policies 0 N/A - see other policies location and income SA OBJECTIVE 7: ECONOMIC ACTIVITY 7.1 Help people gain access to a range of employment and training opportunities + The policy seeks employment opportunities in specific locations 0 N/A - would be covered by other policies 7.2 Support investment in people, places, communications and other infrastructure to improve the efficiency, competitiveness, vitality and adaptability of the local economy 0 N/A - see other policies 0 N/A - see other policies

+^{} Including Assessment of the impact on the short, medium and long term effects (first 5 years, 5-10 years hence, beyond the lifetime of the plan)